samunemeth/Mdim/README.md

 # JavaScript Mdim library
-This library is made for multidimensional arrays in Javascript.
+This library is made for multidimensional arrays in JavaScript.
+It is fully [ES6](https://www.w3schools.com/js/js_es6.asp) compatible.
+The minified version (the one with the extension *.min.js*) includes all the functions from the original library, it just removes the comments an the readability.

 ## Standalone functions:
 - `make2DArray()`